ErsatzTV/ErsatzTV.org/docs/media/local/shows.md

 ### Show Fallback Metadata

-When no show NFO is found, the show metadata will only contain the title and an optional year, both parsed from the episode file name.
+When no show NFO is found, the show metadata will only contain the title and an optional year, both parsed from the show subfolder name.
 Examples:

 - `Title`